Accurate and real time position measuring: under quay crane, yard, interchange, ... everywhere.

 Reference nodes, strategically positioned on the terminal

-A new software suite was developed for MLT assisted container handling, called CHEOPS: CHE Operation Positioning System.
+A new software suite was developed for PDS assisted container handling, named CHEOPS: CHE Operation Positioning System.
 CHEOPS can communicate with all CHEs – as well as the TOS – and receives position information from the CHEs.

 Collision avoidance system

-Camco’s MLT solution can also be used for collision avoidance.
-Shuttle and straddle carriers equipped with a MLT based collision avoidance system, will receive an early pre-crash audio signal to warn the driver for an imminent collision.
+Camco’s PDS solution can also be used for collision avoidance.
+Shuttle and straddle carriers equipped with a PDS based collision avoidance system, will receive an early pre-crash audio signal to warn the driver for an imminent collision.
 Similarly, terminal staff can be protected against CHEs coming too close.

 Drawbacks of solutions that rely only on DGPS and INS